Are There Natural Remedies for Cellulitis?

 What is Cellulitis?

-Cellulitis is one of the most common, but also potentially serious, bacterial skin infections you can get.
-Characterized by a swollen and red rash that spreads throughout the infected area, it’s also usually quite painful and warm to the touch.
+Cellulitis is one of the most common, but also potentially serious, bacterial skin conditions you can develop.
+Characterized by a swollen and red rash that spreads throughout the infected area, it’s also usually quite sensitive and warm to the touch.

 The symptoms of cellulitis include: